 For some people, if you tell them that medicine is not 100% science, their reaction is the same as if you had attacked their religion.

 There are many papers written on the Religion of Modern Medicine, including one at this site: Modern Medicine: The New World Religion by Olivier Clerc.
 (I.Link)

 Another thesis equating medicine to religion is found in the book, Confessions of a Medical Heretic, by M.D.
 Robert S. Mendelsohn.
 In it, Mendelsohn argues that modern medical therapies are often more dangerous than the diseases.

 In 1978, the now defunct Office of Technical Assessment published the results from their study in a paper called: Assessing the Efficacy and Safety of Medical Technologies.
-(ILink, This file must be ported over to this site and then linked.)

 In it, they concluded that just about 20% of conventional medicine is backed by the gold standard of Randomized Controlled Trials.
 For example, in medicals school, doctors today are taught pharmaceutical medicine for the most part.
 You have a disease and you have a pharmaceutical cure.
 Sure, those drugs are backed by studies, which were done by the drug companies (conflict of interest).
 But as to the care of an actual patient, in medical school, old doctors pass onto young doctors their own practices that have worked for them, but have never been put to the rigors of “science.”

 When a doctor gets out into society to practice his art, s/he oftentimes falls into the same rut as most other physicians.
 With nearly 10,000 drugs to choose from, they prescribe from a list that might be 20 to 30 names long; their favorites.